Design System Token Fundamentals & Naming Conventions

 Semantic tokens consume primitives via CSS cascade, ensuring predictable fallback behavior and scoped overrides.
 The @layer directive guarantees deterministic resolution regardless of stylesheet load order.

-Type-Safe Token Registration with @property
+Type-Safe Token Registration with @property Link to this section

 /* Register semantic color token with explicit type */